Urban Outfitters (URBN)

 Retailers offering casual yet trendy apparel for men, women, and children include H&M (OM:HMB), Inditex (BME:ITX) which owns Zara, Abercrombie & Fitch (NYSE:ANF), and American Eagle Outfitters (NYSE:AEO).

-As you can see below, Urban Outfitters grew its sales at a tepid 6.2% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts), but to its credit, it opened new stores and increased sales at existing, established locations.
+As you can see below, Urban Outfitters’s 8.2% annualized revenue growth over the last three years (we compare to 2019 to normalize for COVID-19 impacts) was mediocre, but to its credit, it opened new stores and increased sales at existing, established locations.

-Looking ahead, sell-side analysts expect revenue to grow 5.8% over the next 12 months, similar to its six-year rate.
-This projection is healthy and suggests the market is forecasting success for its products.
+Looking ahead, sell-side analysts expect revenue to grow 7% over the next 12 months, similar to its three-year rate.
+Despite the slowdown, this projection is admirable and implies the market is baking in success for its products.

 6. Store Performance